Absence of local conserved quantity in the Heisenberg model with next-nearest-neighbor interaction: Problem and general strategy

-We introduce some symbols and terms to describe commutators.
+We shall introduce some further symbols and terms to describe commutators.
 When a commutation relation $[\bsA, \bsC]=c\bsD$ holds with a number coefficient $c$, we say that the operator $\bsD$ is {\it generated} by the commutator of $\bsA$ and $\bsC$.
-In our proof, we clarify what commutators generate a given operator and derive a relation of coefficients of operators in these commutators.
+In our proof, we examine commutators generating a given operator and derive a relation of coefficients of operators.